Pratik-Pawar/Krishna-assistant/README.md

 Note: You can also give commands by keyboard.
-Turn off mic and start typing by keyboard and hit enter.
+Turn off mic and start typing by keyboard then hit enter.

 ##### Common commands to try: